jmgandarias/VSL-manipulator/README.md

 # VSL-manipulator-
-Matlab scripts and apss for the VSL manipulator
+Matlab scripts and apps for the VSL manipulator